JSartini/MSFAST_B-m-FPCA/README.md

 ### Executing program

-* All simulation scripts expect to be called from Command Line (e.g.)
+* All simulation scripts expect to be called from Command Line.
+Find example below, where 10 iterations of the multivariate simulation are run with each covariate having between 5 and 15 observations:
 ```
 Rscript Multivar_Accuracy.R "Multi_5to15" "output" 10 5 15
 ```